Leading addiction not-for-profit treatment center advises policymakers to expand upon marijuana education, prevention, research, and treatment

 Wernersville, PA (January 30, 2017) – Caron Treatment Centers, a leading not-for-profit provider of addiction and behavioral healthcare treatment with 60 years of experience, cautions policymakers about the potential health risks associated with the legalization of recreational marijuana.
 Furthermore, Caron strongly recommends that in states where it’s legal, use is restricted to those aged 25 and older.

-- Approximately 1.8 million adolescents used marijuana in the past month in the United States.
+- Approximately 1.8 million teens used marijuana in the past month in the United States.
 (SAMHSA)

-- Of the adolescent population seeking treatment at Caron, 93.6% of adolescent males and 84.4% of adolescent females are marijuana users.
+- Of the teen population seeking treatment at Caron, 93.6% of teen males and 84.4% of teen females are marijuana users.

 - 92.1% of Caron patients under the age of 18 listed marijuana as their drug of choice.